ericguan04/Password-Generator-Project/README.md

 Enter a term that relates to the purpose of this password (ex.
 Website Name)

+*ex.
+Youtube*

-This term will be lower-cased and mutated several times to create the password
+This term will be lower-cased and mutated several times to create the password:

+*ex. youtube*

 1. The term's vowels will all be extracted and capitalized.
 This will be the first part of the password.

+*ex.
+OUUE*

 2. The term will be reversed.
 This will be the second part of the password.

+*ex. ebutuoy*

 3. The term's length will correspond with a special character (see character's above 0-9 on keyboard).
-The length of the term * 2 will be added at the end.
+If the term length is over 10 characters long, subtract 10 from the length and use that value.
+Repeat until the number is 1-10.
+The length of the term * 2 also will be added at the end.
 This will be the third part of the password.

+*ex. &14*

 The password will be a concatenation of all these "algorithms" in that order.

+*ex.
+OUUEebutuoy&14*